 You’re probably going to feel lost on campus.
 Unless you grew up where your college is or you have spent a lot of time there, it is unlikely that you will know where everything is.
 You’ll feel okay when you’re in a group, but you’re just praying that you won’t get separated and have to find something on your own.
 My second day of orientation, I woke up early and wandered around campus to get a feel for it – I got somewhat lost, but it really helped me get my bearings and understand where everything was.

 Take a small notepad and pencil with you.
 They are telling you really important stuff at orientation (that’s why it’s mandatory)!
 You don’t want to forget it in the next 1-2 months before you get on campus.
+I referenced my notes several times in the months leading up to college.
 Other than that, I wouldn’t recommend carrying a lot of stuff around with you.
 Maybe a small bag to carry papers that they give you, but you don’t need much stuff – it will only get in the way.

 The most important rule of orientation is to be open and accepting.
 If you’re closed off to everything that is happening, you won’t have fun, and you probably won’t fall in love with your school.
 Orientation leaders work really hard to make sure you have a memorable experience, so don’t waste it.
-Use the opportunity to ask all of your dumb questions, because everyone else will be, and if you wait until classes start, it will be a lot harder to ask those questions.
 Most of all, have fun, and enjoy your first few days at your new home for the next four years!